WDI-SEA/orientation-notes/01-workflow/github/readme.md

 Well... you may notice that your own personal fork is updated, but the fork that's "upstream" from you (the one you originally forked from) remains unchanged.

 If you want to take a look at the repository that you forked from, you can see it linked right below the name of your repository.
+For example, here is a repository that I have forked from someone else:

 ![](https://res.cloudinary.com/briezh/image/upload/v1583268825/Screen_Shot_2020-03-03_at_12.53.24_PM_q7utrq.png)

+So we want to see our new shiny code updated on the original creator's repository.
+How do we alert this person that we want them to adopt our new code?
+Well this is where pull requests come in.
+There is a button right above your code that says "New Pull Request" that will allow you to make a *request* to the original person you forked from so that they will *pull* in your new changes.

 ## Relevant XKCD